-BIS 147 MEDICAL OFFICE TRANSCRIPTION4(2-4) based on actual reports, progress professionals.
-The gain skill in editin d: F rofession of medical office transcription.
-In this course, the student transcribes a broad range of transcription medical records-including chart notes, history and physical reports, consultations, office procedure notes, x-ray notes, and letters through/by listening to a variety of voices/dictation by physicians and other health care authentic dictation recordings develop speed and accuracy in transcribing medical documents, helping students and proofreading and increasing their knowledge of medical terminology.
-160 Medical Terminology or concurrent enrollment. pronunciations, damentals of medical language for all allied health professionals and interested lay people.
-Includes definitions, spellings, and abbreviations of anatomical, symptomatic, diagnostic and operative terms pertaining to each of the body.
-Lecture, discussion and workbook exercises bring the language alive by making the study BIS 161 MEDICAL TRANSCRIPTION employment.
-The reports in the tr machine transcrip Corequisite: CIS 2 d: F, SP, SU rofession of medical transcription.
-In this course, the student develops transcription competencies for entry-level student transcribes histories and physicals, operative reports, consultations, discharge summaries and pathology anscription lab.
-Students will practice the transcription of medical dictation incorporating English usage and ption skill, medical knowledge, and proofreading and editing skills to meet accuracy and productivity standards.
-151, CIS 152, CIS 153 and BIS 101 or permission of instructor.
-160 Medical Terminology.
-BIS 162 MEDICAL OFFICE COMPUTER APPLICATIONS1.5(1-1) receipts, complet d: SP student with scheduling patient appointments, creating superbills, posting charges and payments, producing insurance claim forms and aging accounts receivable with the use of medical office software.
-Through handse student will learn how to operate practice management software in any health care setting.
-BIS 163 MEDICAL OFFICE ICD CODING4(4-0) practice will be p symbols, abbrevi d: F rs International Classification of Disease coding guidelines for the physician's office.
-Discussion and hands-on rovided for the basic steps in coding a medical diagnosis.
-This instruction will include the meaning of formatting, ations, and notations in the ICD coding handbook and sequencing rules for reporting medical diagnosis codes.
-160 Medical Terminology.
-BIS 164 MEDICAL OFFICE INSURANCE BILLING3(2-2) Normally Offered Covers legal issue d: SP es affecting medical insurance claims and release of medical records.
+Introduces the profession of medical office transcription.
+In this course, the student transcribes a broad range of transcription based on actual medical records-including chart notes, history and physical reports, consultations, office procedure notes, x-ray reports, progress notes, and letters through/by listening to a variety of voices/dictation by physicians and other health care professionals.
+The authentic dictation recordings develop speed and accuracy in transcribing medical documents, helping students gain skill in editing and proofreading and increasing their knowledge of medical terminology.

+Prerequisite: BIS 160 Medical Terminology or concurrent enrollment.

+Corequisite: CIS 151, CIS 152, CIS 153 and BIS 101 or permission of instructor.
+Prerequisite: BIS 160 Medical Terminology.
+BIS 163 MEDICAL OFFICE ICD CODING4(4-0) Normally Offered: F This course covers International Classification of Disease coding guidelines for the physician's office.
+Discussion and hands-on practice will be provided for the basic steps in coding a medical diagnosis.
+This instruction will include the meaning of formatting, symbols, abbreviations, and notations in the ICD coding handbook and sequencing rules for reporting medical diagnosis codes.
+Corequisite: BIS 160 Medical Terminology.
+BIS 164 MEDICAL OFFICE INSURANCE BILLING Covers legal issues affecting medical insurance claims and release of medical records.
 Also covers the steps involved to process an insurance claim.
-I Includes discussion of patient confidentiality, signature authorization and the completion of the health insurance · y classroom activities will assist the student in applying this knowledge.
-163 Medical Office Coding and placement above MTH 090.
-BIS 165 MEDICAL OFFICE PROCEDURES4(4-0) Normally Offered medical records, dministrative office procedures, both traditional and computer related.
-Includes medical ethics and law, managing medical correspondence, health insurance and alternative financing plans and billing.
-A mini-simulation allows practical experience in the classroom.

-Introduces allied health professionals to common, everyday medical law and medical ethical issues in the health professions.
+Includes discussion of patient confidentiality, signature authorization and the completion of the health insurance claim form.
+Many classroom activities will assist the student in applying this knowledge.
+Prerequisite: BIS 163 Medical Office Coding and placement above MTH 090.
+BIS 165 MEDICAL OFFICE PROCEDURES4(4-0) Normally Offered: F, SP Covers medical administrative office procedures, both traditional and computer related.
+Includes medical ethics and law, managing medical records, medical correspondence, health insurance and alternative financing plans and billing.
+A mini-simulation allows students to gain practical experience in the classroom.
+BIS 167 MEDICAL ETHICS AND LAW FOR HEALTH PROFESSIONALS Introduces allied health professionals to common, everyday medical law and medical ethical issues in the health professions.
 The student will learn to distinguish between morality and ethical issues and the reasoning of their importance.
 Through discussion the student will employ background information and case-driven approaches to the prototypes of ethical theories and problems.
 Major attention is devoted to basic personnel processes that include the proclamation, development, and maintenance of working ethically within different departments and organizations of Health Care.

+MEDICAL TERMINOLOGY ......4(4-0)

+MEDICAL TRANSCRIPTION ......4(2-4)

+Presents the fundamentals of medical language for all allied health professionals and interested lay people.
+Includes definitions, pronunciations, spellings, and abbreviations of anatomical, symptomatic, diagnostic and operative terms pertaining to each anatomical system of the body.
+Lecture, discussion and workbook

+Introduces the profession of medical transcription.
+In this course, the student develops transcription competencies for entry-level employment.
+The student transcribes histories and physicals, operative reports, consultations, discharge summaries and pathology reports in the transcription lab.
+Students will practice the transcription of medical dictation incorporating English usage and machine transcription skill, medical knowledge, and proofreading and editing skills to meet accuracy and productivity standards.

+exercises bring the language alive by making the study interesting and logical.

+BIS 160

+BIS 161

+Normally Offered: F, SP, SU

+Normally Offered: F, SP, SU

-BIS 168 MEDICAL OFFICE CPT CODING......3(2-2)
+BIS 168 MEDICAL OFFICE CPT CODING .......3(2-2) Normally Offered: SP